fanout/test-api/README.md

 This is a minimal Django backend to demonstrate how to implement realtime API endpoints with Pushpin/Fanout.
 The demo supports three delivery mechanisms:

 * HTTP streaming
+* HTTP long-polling
 * WebSockets
 * Webhooks

 The following HTTP endpoints are available:

 * GET `/messages/`: Never ending HTTP response that streams messages as lines.
 The first line will be a welcome message.
+* GET `/messages/last/`: Fetch the most recent message value.
+Pass the `If-None-Match` header to check for changes.
+Additionally a `?wait=true` query parameter to have the request long-poll if the value hasn't changed yet.
 * POST `/messages/subscriptions/`: Subscribe a callback URL to new messages.
 Expects a form-encoded body with a `url` parameter set to the callback URL.
 The response will contain a registration ID that can be used for deletion.
 * DELETE `/messages/subscriptions/{id}/`: Unsubscribe a callback URL based on the registration ID.
 * POST `/send/`: Broadcast a text message to all listeners.
 Expects a form-encoded body with a `message` parameter set to a string to send.